JetBrains/kotlin-web-site/docs/topics/reflection.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-To access a property that is a member of a class, qualify it:
+To access a property that is a member of a class, qualify it as follows:

 ```kotlin
 fun main() {